LukeZGD/Legacy-iOS-Kit/README.md

     - iPhone 4 CDMA - targets iOS 5.0 to 7.1.1
     - iPhone 4S, 5, 5C, iPad 2 Rev A, iPad 4, iPod touch 5 - targets iOS 5.0 to 9.3.5
     - Using powdersn0w requires iOS 7.1.x blobs for your device
-        - For iPhone 5 and 5C, 7.0.x blobs can also be used
+        - For iPhone 5 and 5C, both 7.0.x and 7.1.x blobs can be used
         - For iPad 4, only 7.0.x blobs can be used
-- Restoring with 24Kpwn/alloc8 is supported on the following devices:
+- Restoring to other unsigned versions without blobs is supported on the following devices:
     - iPhone 3GS - targets iOS 3.1.3 to 5.1.1
     - iPod touch 2 - targets iOS 3.1.3 to 4.1
-- Restoring to latest iOS version with jailbreak for the following devices:
-    - iPhone 4 - iOS 7.1.2
-    - iPhone 3GS, iPod touch 4 - iOS 6.1.6
-    - iPad 1, iPod touch 3 - iOS 5.1.1
-    - iPhone 3G, iPod touch 2 - iOS 4.2.1
-    - iPhone 2G, iPod touch 1 - iOS 3.1.3

 ## Supported OS versions/distros